vidaaudrey/023-Popular-Movies/README.md

 # Swift Popular Movies

 **Description:** a simple movie app that demonstrate how to get JSON data and dynamically create the corresponding class.

-[Source Code][] [![snapshot][]][snapshot]
+[![snapshot][]][snapshot]

 **Links:**